-Some time ago I received a rather nice notebook as a Christmas present.
-It is a hardback book and inserted amongst the note pages are photographs of my family.
+Some years ago I received a rather nice notebook as a Christmas present.
+It was a hardback book and inserted amongst the note pages are photographs of my family.
 It was a nice gift that I didn’t want to waste, so I pondered about how I might use it.

 I decided to use the book as an “Ideas Book” … a book that is for me personally, and captures ideas for my life.

 I have numerous sections in the book …

 There is a section on health and fitness, that has some goals (which I can modify with time).
 This section contains some ideas about health and fitness related activities and goals that I might be interested in over time.

 I have a section for travel … I add places of interest over time and it helps me to understand where are places that truly interest me that should be on my bucket list, and where are other places that might be of interest.